 Utrecht’s central location within the Netherlands makes it an ideal transport hub for the rest of the country.
-Expats moving to the city will also find that it's home to an efficient transport network and getting around Utrecht is fairly straightforward.
+Expats moving to the city will also find that it is home to an efficient transport network, and getting around Utrecht is fairly straightforward.

 Public transport in Utrecht

 While Utrecht Centraal Station is a hub for intercity trains throughout the Netherlands, public transport within the city mainly consists of an extensive bus network and a small tram system.
-Most locals get around using their bikes and on foot, especially within the city centre.
+Most locals commute using their bikes and on foot, especially within the pedestrianised city centre.

-Utrecht has an integrated public transport system which makes getting around the city easy.
-The OV-chipkaart is a smart card which can be used to pay for public transport throughout the city as well as the rest of the country.
-The OV-chipkaart can be loaded with credit and commuters swipe at the start and end of each bus or tram journey.
+Utrecht has an integrated public transport system, which makes getting around the city easy.
+The OV-chipkaart is a smart card that can pay for public transport throughout the city as well as the rest of the country.
+The OV-chipkaart is rechargeable, and commuters swipe at the start and end of each bus or tram journey.

-The main mode of public transport in Utrecht is buses.
+Buses are the main mode of public transport in Utrecht.
 Utrecht’s bus network is extensive and takes commuters almost anywhere.
-Utrecht Centraal station is the main hub for the bus system as well as the national train network.
+Utrecht Centraal station is the major hub for the bus system as well as the national railway network.
 For those travelling outside daytime hours, Utrecht’s bus service has a select number of ‘nightlines’ which operate on a limited schedule.

-Utrecht’s 'sneltram' system is made up of three light-rail lines.
+Utrecht’s 'sneltram' system consists of three light-rail lines.
 While the tram system is not quite as comprehensive as Utrecht’s bus network, it’s certainly a faster mode of transport for those who live along the routes.

 Taxis in Utrecht

-Taxis are available in Utrecht but fares are high, so most people only use them occasionally.
-Expats will find that Utrecht taxis are safe, clean and generally reliable.
-Taxis can be found at a few designated ranks in the city and at Utrecht Centraal.
-It's often best to call ahead and pre-book a service.
+Taxis are available in Utrecht, but the fares are high, so most people only use them occasionally.
+Expats will find that Utrecht taxis are generally safe, clean and reliable.
+Taxis are available at a few designated ranks in the city and at Utrecht Centraal.
+It's often best to call and pre-book a service.

-All licensed taxis in the Netherlands have special plates which are blue with black lettering on them.
+All licensed taxis in the Netherlands have special blue plates with black lettering.

 Driving in Utrecht

-While many people don’t use a car in Utrecht, it can come in handy for those with children or people who want to explore the surrounding countryside at weekends.
+While many people don’t use a car in Utrecht, it can be convenient for those with children or people who want to explore the countryside during the weekend.

 Cycling in Utrecht

-One thing expats moving to Utrecht won’t be able to avoid are bicycles; locals like to cycle everywhere.
-Utrecht is a bicycle-friendly city, so expats would do well to follow their lead.
-Those who choose to cycle will find that it's by far the easiest and most convenient way to get around the city.
-There are dedicated cycle routes and facilities where bicycles can be stored securely.
+One thing expats moving to Utrecht won’t be able to avoid are bicycles; locals like to cycle everywhere, and Utrecht is a bicycle-friendly city.
+Those who choose to cycle will find it the easiest and most convenient way to get around the city.
+There are dedicated cycle routes and facilities allowing bicycles to be stored securely.

-Those who don’t have a bike of their own can rent one at the city’s many bicycle shops.
-There are lots of outlets close to the train station.
+Those who don’t have a bike can rent one at the city’s many bicycle shops located close to the railway station.
 Bike-sharing schemes are also popular, such as OV-fiets or the USP Campusbike for staff and students at Utrecht Science Park.

 Walking in Utrecht

-Utrecht is an exceptionally safe city and walking is a great way to get around.
-The city centre is compact so exploring on foot is a viable option.
+Utrecht is an exceptionally safe city, and walking is a great way to get around.
+The city centre is compact, so exploring it on foot is a viable option.
 Expats who stay in an area or suburb close to their office may find themselves walking to work.
-Be sure to only walk on the sidewalks, and stay clear of the designated cycle paths when walking.
+Be sure to only walk on the sidewalks, and stay clear of the designated cycle paths.